ehteshamkhaja/jenkins-eks-springboot-app/README.md

 ======

-As per the error, it indicates the executable aws-iam-authenticator needs to be installed.
+As per the error, it indicates the executable aws-iam-authenticator needs to be installed. follow the below steps to install the aws-iam-authenticator binary.

 Steps:
 ===============